ssvlabs/awesome-ssv/README.md

 - [My project name](https://github.com/myrepos/my-awesome-ssv-repo) — short one-sentence project description

-One paragraph description talking what my project is about, and how is it special.
+One paragraph description explaining what my project is about and how is it special.
 Please keep your description concise, the limit is 80 words.

 ### LICENSE